loaielhady/postgres_cluster/PostgreSQL_database_cluster/replication.md

 ## Overview of the steps
 1. Configure primary (`postgresql.conf` and `pg_hba.conf`) to allow replication.
 2. Create a replication role on the primary.
-3. Take a base backup from the primary onto each standby.
+3. Take a base backup from the primary into standby.
 4. Start the standby and verify replication.

 ---